BirdFarmer/BinanceRepo/BinanceTestnet/Tools/MultiTesterWindow-Usage.md

 - Results are saved to `results/multi/multi_results.csv` (relative to config location).
  - Click **Run Backtests** to start batch testing.
  - Progress will be shown in the right panel; each progress entry is selectable so you can copy lines if needed.
  - After completion, a rich "Best Run" summary appears in the summary section.
-The summary now includes the run start datetime (when available) and the number of candles tested, plus a short recommendations block.
+The summary includes the run start datetime (when available), the run end datetime (`endUtc`) and the number of candles tested (conservative count), plus a short recommendations block.
  - There's a **Copy Insights** button in the summary panel to copy the full summary to clipboard.
  - Results are saved to `results/multi/multi_results.csv` (relative to config location).
 The CSV now includes `strategy` and `startUtc` (when available) so runs are self-describing.